 SECTION 2.
 Specific Objectives and Purposes.
 The Corporation is not formed for pecuniary profit or financial gain.
-The purpose for which the Corporation is formed is to identify medical, social and economic barriers to breastfeeding and reduce those barriers through education, outreach, and advocacy
+The purpose for which the Corporation is formed is to improve the health of New Jersey families by working collaboratively to promote, protect and support breastfeeding.

 SECTION 3.
 General Corporate Powers and Activities.
 The Corporation will have and exercise all powers, rights and privileges granted to corporations organized as a nonprofit pursuant to Title 15A of the New Jersey Statutes Annotated, as now or hereafter in effect (NJ Law), these bylaws, and the Corporation’s Certificate of Incorporation, and may, in its discretion, take any reasonable action in support of, and engage in, activities and programs related to its mission.

 SECTION 4.
 Registered Office and Agent.
 Other Offices.
 The Corporation will continuously maintain a registered office in the State of New Jersey and a registered agent whose office is located at such registered office.
-The Corporation may have other offices within or without the State of New Jersey as the Corporation’s Board of Trustees may determine from time to time.
+The Corporation may have other offices within or without the State of New Jersey as the Corporation’s Board may determine from time to time.

 Article III MEMBERS

 Section 1 Qualifications for Membership.
-The membership of the Corporation will comprise individuals or organizations that support the mission of the Corporation and (2) who have paid the membership dues proposed from time to time by the Board of Trustees.
+The membership of the Corporation will comprise individuals or organizations that support the mission of the Corporation and who have paid the membership dues proposed from time to time by the Board (hereinafter referred to as the Board).
 An individual employed or primarily funded by an organization that produces breast milk substitutes, feeding bottles, or teats, or whose products are produced or marketed as being a partial or total replacement for breast milk will be ineligible for membership in the Corporation.

 SECTION 2.
-Authority of Members, Members of the Corporation will have the authority to vote for the election of Trustees, to receive the annual report of the Board of Trustees and any other reports, to vote on any proposal of merger, consolidation or dissolution, and to vote on the sale of any major assets of the Corporation and any bylaw amendments that would limit the authority or rights of Members.
+Authority of Members, Members of the Corporation will have the authority to vote for the election of Trustees, to receive the annual report of the Board and any other reports, to vote on any proposal of merger, consolidation or dissolution, and to vote on the sale of any major assets of the Corporation and any bylaw amendments that would limit the authority or rights of Members.

 SECTION 3.
 Meetings.
-Regular meetings of the Membership will be held not less than two times each year on a date and at a place to be set by the Board of Trustees.
-An annual meeting will be held on a date and at a place set by the Board of Trustees for the purpose of electing Trustees and considering any other business as may come before the meeting.
+Regular meetings of the Membership will be held not less than two times each year on a date and at a place to be set by the Board.
+An annual membership meeting will be held on a date and at a place set by the Board for the purpose of electing trustees and considering any other business as may come before the meeting.
 All meetings will be held on not less than ten or more than sixty days' notice.
-The notice of the annual meeting will state the names of all of those who are nominees or candidates for election to the Board of Trustees.
-All notices will state the date, time, and place of the meeting and will contain the proposed agenda to the extent known at the time of the notice and will be given either personally, by mail, or by email to each member of record of the Membership.
+The notice of the annual meeting will state the names of all of those who are nominees or candidates for election to the Board.
+All notices will state the date, time, and place of the meeting and will contain the proposed agenda to the extent known at the time of the notice and will be given either personally, by mail, or by electronic notification to each member of record of the Membership.

 SECTION 4.
 Quorum.
 A quorum will consist of 25% of the Membership.
 No business will be considered by the Membership at any meeting at which the required quorum is not present except a motion to adjourn.